-For more information on regex patterns, see the Oracle Java Docs .
+You can find more information on regex patterns in the Oracle Java Docs .

 6. In the Map To field, enter the URL path and the query that you want to generate.

 /application/\$1

 This example defines the replacement string, which generates / followed by the content of the first capture group.